Click on any tab to expand panel and view Attorney profile.

 Deborah B. Caplan

-Deborah B. Caplan is the managing partner with Olson Hagel & Fishburn LLP and is certified by the California State Bar as an appellate specialist.
-Ms. Caplan currently manages the litigation practice area of the firm, although she also plays a role in political advising, particularly in the area of conflicts of interest.
-She argued the constitutionality of the "McCain-Feingold" campaign finance law before a three-judge panel of federal judges in Washington, D.C. and briefed the matter before the U.S. Supreme Court.
-She has also been involved in litigation on issues including state-mandated local costs, campaign finance and other campaign regulation, education audits, the permissible uses of initiative and referendum, and the State's obligation to make payments to the State's teacher retirement system.
-She has argued before the U.S. Court of Appeals (District of Columbia), the U.S. District Court (Eastern District of California), the California Supreme Court, the District of Columbia Court of Appeal and several California Courts of Appeal.
+Deborah B. Caplanis the managing partner with Olson Hagel & Fishburn LLP and is certified by the California State Bar as an appellate specialist.
+Ms. Caplan's practice focuses on litigation matters, although she also plays a role in political advising, particularly in the area of conflicts of interest.
+She has extensive experience in ballot litigation and pre-election review of initiatives and referenda and has been successful in removing several proposed measures from the ballot.
+She has been involved in litigation on state mandates and other state regulatory matters, campaign finance, public pensions, and a number of education-related issues, including education finance and challenges to State Board of Education action.
+She represented the California Democratic Party in the constitutional challenge to the McCain-Feingold law before a federal three-judge panel and the U.S. Supreme Court, and she has argued before the U.S. Court of Appeals (District of Columbia), the U.S. District Court (Eastern District of California), the California Supreme Court, and several California Courts of Appeal.

 She is a member of the Federal Bar Association, the California Political Attorneys Association and the Sacramento County Bar.